Hackership/blog.hackership.org/_posts/2013-11-20-we-are-blogging-about-batch-0.md

 ---

 **Laura** is yet another American in Berlin learning to program.
 She participated in the inaugural cohort of the Rails Girls Summer of Code, where she built a new web application for aggregating learning resources and wrote her own programming language.
 Before coming to Berlin in 2012, she worked as a program manager with queer and transgender youth activists in San Francisco.
 During Hackership, Laura will focus on Javascript and data visualization.
 In her spare time, you can find Laura riding her bike and speaking passionately about social justice, technology and the intersections of the two.
+[Follow her on twitter for latest updates](https://twitter.com/laurawadden).

 ---